Human trafficking of North Korean women in China: Prostitution

 Chinese venues of prostitution involve unlikely, average businesses such as hair salons, karaoke bars, hotels, saunas, cafes, and bathhouses, among others.
 North Korean female defectors between the ages of 15 and 25 are the group most severely abused in such places, where those trafficked experience abuse such as like gang-rape, groping, vaginal rape, and forced masturbation.
 Victims forced to work in such brothels sometimes catch venereal diseases.
 Despite the health risks and social degradation they are subjected to in such acts, oftentimes these women only receive a small fraction of what customers pay for sex services.

 Cybersex

 Captured North Korean women and girls are forced to livestream their sexual abuse by cybersex business owners.
 When sold into the cybersex industry, a Chinese purchaser usually keeps multiple women locked in an apartment performing sexual acts 7 days a week, for as many as 17 hours at a time.
 Sometimes, women are physically abused and made dependent on drugs in order to keep them from escaping.
 Emancipated Korean victims of cybersex traffickers are a few of the reliable sources that currently exist for documenting the daily life of individuals made to work in cybersex dens.

-Autobiographies & memoirs about first-hand accounts

-First-hand accounts from North Korean defectors that experienced human trafficking upon migrating from their native country are essential sources of information for scholars interested in the issue.
-Autobiographies and memoirs of defectors depict life in North Korea and provide testimonies for the problem of human trafficking in China.

-Some notable works of literature that voice the struggles of many trafficked North Korean women are: